wesleytian/blog/content/2019/whitney.md

 If you have any questions or need any tips about the hike, feel free to reach out!

 Lastly, do your research and take everything with a grain of salt.
 Experiences are all very subjective.
 If you want to summit Mount Whitney, start preparing before April of that year since the permit lottery happens during that time.
+See [Mount Whitney via Mount Whitney Trail on AllTrails](https://www.alltrails.com/trail/us/california/mount-whitney-via-mount-whitney-trail) for more information about the trail.